Berlin Victory Column: In popular culture

 During the years of the techno Love Parade, the column was a meeting point where large numbers of people danced together.

-The Berlin queer monthly magazine Siegessäule was named after the monument, founded 1984 as a gay publication.
+The Berlin queer monthly magazine Siegessäule, founded 1984 as a gay publication, was named after the monument.
 The Berlin Pride (CSD parade) usually includes the column on its route for the symbolism.

 The monument is one of the many landmarks visited in the "Berlin Byways" course in Mario Kart Tour (since 2021), and later Mario Kart 8 Deluxe (since 2022).